vladavilov/playground/risk-analytics-agent/ai_docs/MarketRegime_part.md

 - **MR-FR-03:** The calculated `regime_label` **shall** be explicitly included in the final narrative synthesis provided to the end-user.
 - **MR-FR-04:** The system **shall** provide the full `Market Regime Classification` object (specified in Section 4.1) for all primary use cases.
 - **MR-FR-05:** To support the training of other models, the system **shall** support a **Historical Mode** to perform batch classification on a historical dataset, enriching it with `regime_label` assignments for each observation.
+- **MR-FR-06:** The system **shall** classify the market's volatility into a discrete regime ("Low", "Medium", "High") and provide this as part of its standard output.

 ---